Unit 5: Telemedicine Services

 A valid provider-patient relationship may be established using telemedicine technologies provided the appropriate standard of care is met and all applicable state and federal statutes and regulations are followed.
 The services to establish the provider-patient relationship during the initial encounter, as described above, must take place via an interactive audio and video telecommunications system (unless exceptions are allowed for certain medical services as appropriate under applicable state laws).

-Providers should give careful consideration in determining whether an in-person office visit for the initial visit would be beneficial in establishing a provider-patient relationship based on the particular member’s presenting condition(s).
+Providers should give careful consideration in determining whether an in-person office visit for the initial visit would be beneficial in establishing a provider-patient relationship based on the member’s presenting condition(s).
 While some situations are appropriate for using telemedicine technologies for member care in lieu of the traditional in-person office visit, others are not.

 Methods That Are Not Acceptable